-After treatment, an outcome is measured for all individuals–the “posttest score” in Education–which could either be the same variable as the pretest score or a different measure.
+After treatment, an outcome is measured for all individuals–the “posttest score”–which could either be the same variable as the pretest score or a different measure.
 The analysis focuses on detecting possible discontinuities in the observed relationship between the pretest score and the outcome of interest at the cutoff, under appropriate continuity or local randomization assumptions.

 RD designs appear naturally in cases where a policy is given to those who are most deserving or in greatest need.
 For example, a RD design might be implemented by ordering individuals from poorest to richest, and giving financial aid to the poorest individuals first until the budget has been exhausted.
 Although this would result in the treatment group being much poorer than the control group, the RD design relies on the assumption that near the cutoff, treated and control individuals would have had very similar outcomes in the absence of the treatment.
 Thus, one appealing feature of the RD design is that, if the required assumptions are met, it allows researchers to make internally valid causal inferences for those at the margin of switching from control to treatment assignment.

 The course will discuss different assumptions under which the change in treatment status at the cutoff can be used to study causal treatment effects on outcomes of interest.
 The focus will be on methodology and empirical practice, not on theoretical results.
 The statistical and econometric theory underlying the results will be discussed at a conceptual, non-technical level.

 The course will be based, in part, on the following two practical guides:

 1. Cattaneo, Matias D., Nicolas Idrobo, and Rocío Titiunik.
 A Practical

 2. Cattaneo, Matias D., Nicolas Idrobo, and Rocío Titiunik.
 A Practical